-The bill, H.B.
-No. 4851, aims to enhance the reliability of the electricity supply chain in Texas by amending Section 38.077 of the Utilities Code.
+The bill amends Section 38.077 of the Utilities Code to enhance the reliability of the electricity supply chain in Texas.
 It introduces new definitions and requirements for conducting simulated or tabletop exercises related to load shedding and the protection of critical facilities, such as transmission substations.
-The bill specifies that the Public Utility Commission and the independent organization certified for the ERCOT power region must conduct these exercises with electric generation and transmission service providers at least once every two years.
-Additionally, it mandates that these exercises must identify the roles and responsibilities of various stakeholders, including law enforcement, in the event of a physical attack on critical facilities.
+Specifically, the bill mandates that the Public Utility Commission of Texas and the independent organization certified for the ERCOT power region conduct these exercises with electric generation service providers and transmission and distribution service providers.
+The exercises aim to prepare for potential physical attacks on critical facilities and must occur at least once every two years, in addition to annual exercises during summer and winter months.

-Furthermore, the bill stipulates that transmission and distribution service providers are not required to disclose the specific locations of their critical substations during these exercises.
-It also requires providers participating in the exercises to submit a written attestation confirming their coordination with law enforcement regarding their roles and responsibilities.
-The bill sets a deadline of December 31, 2026, for the completion of the first round of these exercises.
-If passed, the act will take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if such a vote is not achieved.
+Furthermore, the bill specifies that each provider participating in these exercises must coordinate with law enforcement and provide written attestation of this coordination.
+It also clarifies that transmission and distribution service providers are not required to disclose the specific locations of their critical substations during these exercises.
+The bill requires that the first round of exercises under the new provisions be completed by December 31, 2026.
+The act will take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if such a vote is not achieved.

 Statutes affected: Introduced: Utilities Code 38.077 (Utilities Code 38)